-external reference (xref): A DWG, raster image, DWF, DWFx, DGN, PDF, Navisworks (NWD or NWC), or point cloud file incorporated into a drawing for reference only.
+external reference (xref): A DWG, DWF, DWFx, raster image, DNG, PDF, or point cloud file incorporated into a drawing for reference only.

 extract: Gather content from the drawing file database to display in the drawing or in an external document.